ukparliament/ontologies/meta/bots/index.md

 ## Update - 18th April 2023

 Unfortunately, Twitter's new API strategy means we're no longer able to offer bot accounts on that platform.
-Updates remain available on Mastodon and by RSS.
+Updates remain available on Mastodon and via RSS.

 ## Made-n-laid